Kelvedon

-Kelvedon is a village and civil parish in the Braintree District of Essex in England, between Chelmsford and Colchester.
-It had a population of 4,717 in 2001, reducing to 3,587 at the 2011 Census.
-It is now home to several businesses including Knight Group and Lysanda.
+Kelvedon is a village and civil parish in the Braintree District of Essex, England.
+It lies 9 miles south-west of Colchester, its post town, and 12 miles north-east of the county town of Chelmsford.
+At the 2021 census the parish had a population of 3,648.
+Kelvedon and the neighbouring village of Feering now form a single built up area.

+Kelvedon is now home to several businesses including Knight Group and Lysanda.
 Brockwell Meadows Local Nature Reserve is south-east of the village between a housing estate and the River Blackwater.

 Origins

 The existing village of Kelvedon has been a settlement since the Early Middle Ages, though it stands near (and partly on) the site of a Roman settlement, probably Canonium.
 The earliest surviving part of its parish church, St Mary the Virgin Church probably dates to the early 12th century.
 The village's first school, Ayletts Foundation School, was founded by Thomas Aylett in Maldon Road, Kelvedon, in 1632 when he bequeathed the property along with £10 per annum to provide a salary for a master.

 The village is bounded to the north by the River Blackwater where the adjacent village of Feering starts.
 The River Blackwater was spanned by a packhorse bridge, built around 1750, which was an essential part of the main road carrying traffic from Norfolk and Suffolk to London and this feature was significant in making Kelvedon an important staging post on the main route to London, as could be seen from the numerous inns and hostelries which served the area.